Three Surprising Takeaways From Sitecore Symposium 2018James Gardner

 If Sitecore’s part of your marketing technology stack and you didn’t make it to Symposium this year, think about putting in on your calendar for 2019.
 I’ll be there and you should be, too.

 P.S.
 I didn’t even mention the talk by MedTouch’s CEO, Paul Griffiths, and CTO, Dan Persson on agile consumer journeys in healthcare.
 Fortunately, since I know the presenters, I’m more than happy to share that bit of Symposium with you directly!
-Email or call me at (617) 553-4729 and we’ll set something up.
+Email me and we’ll set something up.

 You may be interested in